jkracz/face-finder/README.md

 Face Finder is a unique application that identifies all the faces present in an image.
 Register for an account, sign in, provide an image URL and let the magic happen!

+It isn't currently live (I didn't want to pay for storage), but if someone wants me to spin it up again, let me know!

 ![Screenshot](./public/screenshot.png)

 ## 🔍 Features 🔍